EU diplomats to get training on 'fake news'

 But Russia has quietly warned the EU that if it increased Stratcom's capabilities this could "harm relations".

-Andrey Kelin, a senior Russian diplomat, delivered the message to Thomas Mayr-Harting, Mogherini's right-hand man on Russia, on 17 November in Moscow in the margins of a 30th anniversary party for a Russian think tank called the Institute of Europe of the Russian Academy of Sciences.
+Andrey Kelin, a senior Russian diplomat, delivered the message to Thomas Mayr-Harting, Mogherini's right-hand man on Russia, on 17 November in Moscow in the margins of a 30th anniversary party for a Russian think tank, the Institute of Europe of the Russian Academy of Sciences.

-But Maja Kocijancic, Mogherini's spokeswoman, said the Kelin "consultations" had changed nothing.
+Maja Kocijancic, Mogherini's spokeswoman, said the Kelin "consultations" changed nothing.

 "When it comes to stratcomms, our line is clear," Kocijancic said.